microncubed/heater_membrane/README.md

 ## Directory structure

--src.
+-src<br/>
-pdeSim.py - code for solving the PDE
+pdeSim.py - code for solving the PDE<br/>
-models.py - contains the model geometry.
+models.py - contains the model geometry<br/>
-materials.csv - thermal properties of materials, referenced by models.py.
+materials.csv - thermal properties of materials, referenced by models.py<br/>

--scripts.
+-scripts<br/>
-membrane_heater.ipynb - runs the overall simulation, performs data analysis.
+membrane_heater.ipynb - runs the overall simulation, performs data analysis<br/>

--data.
+-data<br/>
-membrane_heater.hdf5 - the simulation data, including the input parameters, as attributes.
+membrane_heater.hdf5 - the simulation data, including the input parameters, as attributes<br/>

--figures.
+-figures<br/>
-*.png - snapshots of the simulation results.
+*.png - snapshots of the simulation results<br/>

 ## Methodology
 The PDE is written as a sparse matrix equation and directly solved using the scipy.sparse.linalg.spsolve method.
 At a larger matrix size, an iterative solved would have been used, but here the run time of the direct solver is acceptable.